Vegetarian's Japan Guide

 お釣りを要らないです。Otsuri wo iranaidesuKeep the change.

-トランクに荷物を入れてもらえますか?Trunk ni nimotsu wo irete moraemasuka?Can you help me to put my belongings into the trunk?
+トランクに荷物を入れてもらえますか?Trunk ni nimotsu wo irete moraemasuka?Can you help me put my belongings into the trunk?

-If you are in an area where a taxi doesn’t drive by every other minute, installing a taxi app on your phone will be handy.
-Requesting a taxi through an app can also minimize the potential inconvenience of the language barrier.
-So here is the top 5 taxi apps in Japan.
+If you are in an area where a taxi doesn’t drive by every other minute, installing a taxi app on your phone can be handy.
+Requesting a taxi through an app can also minimize the potential inconvenience of language barriers.

-For most of the apps listed below, you can either pay for your ride in cash or via the app, which can connect to your credit card.
+Note that car-hailing remains illegal in Japan, so foreign car-hailing apps are connected with the local taxi drivers in Japan.
+For most of the apps listed below, you can either pay for your ride in cash or via the app, which can be linked to your credit card.

 Important: Booking a taxi in Japan incurs a booking fee.
-Usually it is less than 500 yen.
+It is usually less than 500 yen.

 Taxi GO

-The app is now improved that you can register an account with an overseas phone number and an overseas credit card.
+The app has since been updated, which allows you to register an account with an overseas phone number and credit card.
 We have successfully registered the account with our WISE Card.

 Uber

 Uber works in Japan.
-As a foreign tourist, it is probably the best app to use as it covers the most city in Japan among all the foreign car-hailing apps.
+As a foreign tourist, it is probably the best app to use as it covers the most cities in Japan amongst all the foreign car-hailing apps.

 Important: Refer to Uber’s website HERE for a list of Japanese cities covered by Uber.